-- Vehicle procurement process is ongoing.
+- Vehicle procurement done.

 - TA consultants conducted interviews with multiple value chain actors across four value chains (Peanut, Candy, Dairy & Nettle Fibre) in ten districts/clusters (Bumthang, Haa, Thimphu, Mongar, Sarpang, Lhuntse, Trashiyangtse, Pemagatshel, Chukha and Phuentsholing), based on which a data validation workshop was held, with attendance of government representatives and value chain actors.
 Workshop discussions included prospective market-based solutions for each value chain and packaging and branding strategy of One Gewog One Product (OGOP)' products.